-Bredesen, a notable neurodegenerative researcher, identifies three major sub-groups of patients with Alzheimer’s Disease:
+Bredesen, a notable neurodegenerative researcher, identified three major sub-groups of patients with Alzheimer’s Disease:

 - Type 1 usually possessed the APOE-4 gene and had systemic inflammatory disorders.

-- Type 2 also possessed the APOE-4 gene but had typically had hormonal and nutritional deficiencies.
+- Type 2 also possessed the APOE-4 gene but typically presented with hormonal and nutritional deficiencies.

 - Type 3 were more often APOE-3/3 and had disorders associated with exposures to toxins, including heavy metals, industrial toxicants, and biotoxins produced by microbial agents in water-damaged buildings.

 Type 3 cases often presented at younger ages and without the common family history associated with Alzheimer’s.
 Symptoms were not so much amnestic as cortical, often characterised by “dyscalculia, aphasia, executive dysfunction, or other cortical deficits”.